ekr/tls13-spec/draft-ietf-tls-tls13.md

 The TLS protocol cannot prevent many common security mistakes.
 This section provides several recommendations to assist implementors.
 {{?I-D.ietf-tls-tls13-vectors}} provides test vectors for TLS 1.3 handshakes.

-## API considerations for 0-RTT

-0-RTT data has very different security properties from data transmitted after a completed handshake: it can be replayed.
-Implementations SHOULD provide different functions for reading and writing 0-RTT data and data transmitted after the handshake, and SHOULD NOT automatically resend 0-RTT data if it is rejected by the server.

 ## Random Number Generation and Seeding